Does Medicare Cover Hearing? This is one of the most common questions that we get from those folks turning 65.

 Does Medicare Cover Hearing Tests

-The only way you can get Medicare to cover a hearing test is if you are referred by a doctor, which means it is probably medically necessary.
+The only way you can get Medicare to pay for a hearing test is if you are referred by a doctor, which means it is probably medically necessary.

-You won’t be able to go get random hearing tests and have an expectation that Medicare will cover the costs.
+You won’t be able to go get random audiology tests and have an expectation that Medicare will cover the costs.

 Medicare’s guidelines state that they will only cover the diagnostic hearing and balance exams if your doctor orders them to see if you need medical treatment.
 You will also be responsible for 20% of the Medicare-approved amount.